Limewood-Innovations/sync_service_gateway_client/docs/IHNotificationCloseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **portal__bp_update_get_portal_bp_update_by_id**
+# **i_h_notification__close_get_ih_notification_close_by_id**
-> PortalBPUpdate portal__bp_update_get_portal_bp_update_by_id(transaction_id)
+> IHNotificationClose i_h_notification__close_get_ih_notification_close_by_id(transaction_id)

-Get Portal Bp Update By Id
+Get Ih Notification Close By Id

-Retrieve a PortalBPUpdate record by its transaction ID.
-This endpoint fetches a single PortalBPUpdate record using the provided transaction ID.
+Retrieve an IHNotificationClose record by its transaction ID.
+This endpoint fetches a single notification closure record using the provided transaction ID.
 Requires API key authentication.
-Args:     transaction_id (str): The unique transaction ID of the PortalBPUpdate record.     session (AsyncSession): The database session, provided by FastAPI dependency injection.
-Returns:     PortalBPUpdate: The PortalBPUpdate record corresponding to the transaction ID.
+Args:     transaction_id (str): The unique transaction ID of the IHNotificationClose record.     session (AsyncSession): The database session, provided by FastAPI dependency injection.
+Returns:     IHNotificationClose: The IHNotificationClose record corresponding to the transaction ID.
 Raises:     HTTPException: If the record is not found.

 ### Example